At BitsFromBytes, we’re all about helping you get the most out of the services available to you on the internet, especially if you run a business.

 Let’s get beyond the platform into the actual features.
 Starting with the content builder, we can see right away that the somewhat cobbled-together nature of Thrive’s service (it was originally several different plugins that were integrated together) hasn’t hurt it any.

-Its drag-and-drop WYSIWYG editor, a large selection of templates, and ability to tinker with HTML and CSS lead to an experience friendly to all levels of design skill.
+Its drag-and-drop WYSIWYG editor, a large selection of templates, and ability to tinker with HTML and CSS lead to experience friendly to all levels of design skill.

 Other features that are available as either individual plugins or with the Thrive bundle include opt-in form creator Thrive Leads, split-testing Thrive Headline Optimizer, and Ultimatum, a clever little tool to drive up lead generation by creating a sense of urgency.